 Keto Sugar Substitutes for Baking

-I like using a sugar free maple flavored syrup in my low carb recipes because it adds extra moisture and a hint of extra flavor.
-I always keep it on hand so it’s easy for me to grab when I’m in a pinch while baking.
+Keeping it on hand makes it easy to grab in a pinch while baking.
 If you prefer to use a different keto friendly sweetener, you can substitute whatever you prefer.

 Lakanto offers several 1:1 substitutes for sugar that are ideal for baking.
 You could also try granulated stevia, erythritol, or monkfruit in your favorite brand.

 The sugar free dark chocolate chips in this low carb chocolate zucchini muffin recipe are optional, but they add a hint of additional sweetness and an irresistible texture in every bite.

 We hope you enjoyed reading this article.
 Please help us out by leaving a quick review and star ★ rating below.

 LET'S GET SOCIAL, you can follow Four Score Living on Pinterest.
 You can also leave a comment below if you have any questions.

 Did you try this keto chocolate zucchini muffin recipe?
 Please come back and share your thoughts in a comment below.

 - 2 cups almond flour (or almond meal)